Orlando Airport, often abbreviated to MCO is the nearest airport to Universal Studios in Orlando Florida at just 10.2 miles away.

 There are five different ways you can travel between Orlando Airport MCO and Universal Studios Orlando.
 They are; by hiring a car and driving, taking an Uber or Lyft, taking public transport, pre-arranging a shuttle transfer or by taking a standard taxi.

-Which transfer method is right for you is likely to depend on where you’re staying, how many people you’re travelling with and your budget.
-In this post, we’ll share our experience travelling between Orlando Airport and Universal Studios Orlando using all five of these different methods as well as the pro’s and con’s of each to help you decide which is right for you.
+Which transfer method is right for you is likely to depend on where you’re staying, how many people you’re traveling with, and your budget.

 The most popular and convenient way of travelling from Orlando airport to Universal Studios Orlando is by car.
 For many driving gives them the freedom to get around Orlando and visit a number of attractions such as Walt Disney World and Universal Studios as well as being able to visit the incredible outlets, nearby beaches and of course Walmart and Target for food and other essentials.

 Hiring a car varies depending on the number of days you’d like to hire it for, the size and type of vehicle, the age of the primary driver, the insurance policy as well as the company you choose to hire the vehicle with.

 Personally, I’ve found using a comparison website such as Economy Bookings to be the best way to find affordable hire cars in Orlando and beyond.

 Hiring a car in Orlando costs as little as $22 a day, but can easily go up to $50+ per day depending on the type and size of the vehicle you’re looking to hire.
 Hire companies are known for trying to sell you unnecessary extras such as satellite navigation and toll passes so be sure to do your research prior to booking.